 Additionally, note any unique skills required of people in your desired position, and emphasize your competency in those areas.

-Management is already familiar with the work being done at the company.
-To impress them, be specific about your accomplishments.
+Your managers and supervisors are already familiar with the work being done at the company.
+To make a cover letter that impresses them, be specific about your accomplishments.

 To communicate your experience to management effectively, highlight your key relevant achievements, and back them up with hard numbers.
 Your goal is to quantify the contributions you’ve made to the company and its overall success.